-The spiritual needs and growth of our community is an integral part of our ministry, and to that point we have scheduled weekly Bible studies, monthly communion services, a private room available for quiet reflection and prayer, and a lending library to enhance imagination and Christian growth.
+The spiritual needs and growth of our community are an integral part of our ministry, and to that point we offer weekly food distribution, Bible studies, a private room for quiet reflection and prayer, and a lending library to enhance imagination and Christian growth.

 The ministry has men and women who are equipped to preach, teach, and pray; also, disciples who can meet the important needs of the people around us.
 It is our identity.
 It is what defines us as a church of Jesus Christ.